witheve/docs/src/guides/quickstart.md

   [tag: "div", text: "Hello, world"]
 ```

+This is a `block` of Eve code.
+Blocks compose Eve programs, and are delineated by code fences (` ``` `) before and after the code.
+Everything inside a fence is code, everything outside of a fence is treated as a comment.

-What's going on here?
+What's going on in this block of code?
 Based on the keywords alone, it looks like we're binding some text in a div to the browser.
-And that's exactly what this code does.
+And that's exactly what this block does.
 The `bind` keyword tells Eve that we are binding data to a `record`.
 In Eve, records are sets of `attribute:value` pairs associated with a unique ID.
 Records live in a database, a place to store all the relevant data and state your program needs.
-In the `block` of code above, we're creating a new record `[tag: "div", text: "Hello, world"]` and "binding" it to the `@browser` database.
+In this block, we're creating a new record `[tag: "div", text: "Hello, world"]` and binding it to the `@browser` database.

-That's how you create records, but how do you match records already in a database?
-Let's look at another block of code:
+That's how you create records, but Eve is a pattern matching language, so let's match a record:

 ```
 match